Law of Puerto Rico

 The legal system of Puerto Rico is a mix of the civil law and the common law systems.

 Language

 Puerto Rico is the only current U.S. jurisdiction whose legal system operates primarily in a language other than American English: namely, Spanish.
-Because the U.S. federal government operates primarily in English, Puerto Rican attorneys are typically bilingual in order to litigate in English in U.S. federal courts and to litigate federal preemption issues in Puerto Rican courts.
+Because the U.S. federal government operates primarily in English, Puerto Rican attorneys are typically bilingual to litigate in English in U.S. federal courts and to litigate federal preemption issues in Puerto Rican courts.